mukunzidd/react-vite-ts-rtl-starter/ReadMe.md

 "test:ui": "vitest --ui",
 "coverage": "vitest run --coverage"
 ```
 [ ] Setup react-router
+- install `react-router`
+- wrapp the App with a HashRouter
+- Browser router is an option but uses the history API which causes trouble deploying to different CDNs.
+Basically needs 404 redirects hence needing special configuration
+-

 [ ] Build a simple app from the setup